 5. Use what you have to pack.

 Towels, sheets, and even clothes can make great wrapping material for the breakables.
+No one has newspapers anymore and wants to rip through two entire rolls of bubble wrap anyway?

 6. Maximize your turn-off and turn-on utility dates.